InteractiveComputerGraphics/splashsurf/splashsurf/README.md

 ## Output file formats

 Currently, only VTK and OBJ formats are supported to store the reconstructed surface meshes.
 Both formats support output of normals but only VTK supports additional fields such as interpolated scalar or vector fields.
 The file format is inferred from the extension of output filename.

 ## All command line options

 ### The `reconstruct` command
 ```
-splashsurf-reconstruct 0.9.0
-Reconstruct a surface from particle data
+splashsurf-reconstruct (v0.9.0) - Reconstruct a surface from particle data

-USAGE:
-    splashsurf reconstruct [OPTIONS] --cube-size <cube-size> --particle-radius <particle-radius> --smoothing-length <smoothing-length>
+Usage: splashsurf.exe reconstruct [OPTIONS] --particle-radius <PARTICLE_RADIUS> --smoothing-length <SMOOTHING_LENGTH> --cube-size <CUBE_SIZE> <--input-file <INPUT_FILE>|--input-sequence <INPUT_SEQUENCE>>

-FLAGS:
+Options:
-    -h, --help       Prints help information
+  -h, --help     Print help
-    -V, --version    Prints version information
+  -V, --version  Print version

-OPTIONS:
+Input/output:
-    -i, --input-file <input-file>
+  -i, --input-file <INPUT_FILE>
-            Path to the input file where the particle positions are stored (supported formats: VTK, binary f32 XYZ, PLY,
+          Path to the input file where the particle positions are stored (supported formats: VTK 4.2, VTU, binary f32 XYZ, PLY, BGEO)
-            BGEO)
-    -s, --input-sequence <input-sequence>
+  -s, --input-sequence <INPUT_SEQUENCE>
-            Path to a sequence of particle files that should be processed, use `{}` in the filename to indicate a
+          Path to a sequence of particle files that should be processed, use "{}" in the filename to indicate a placeholder.
+To specify an output format, use e.g. --output_file="filename_{}.obj"
-            placeholder
+  -o, --output-file <OUTPUT_FILE>
+          Filename for writing the reconstructed surface to disk (default: "{original_filename}_surface.vtk")
-        --output-dir <output-dir>
+      --output-dir <OUTPUT_DIR>
           Optional base directory for all output files (default: current working directory)

-    -o, --output-file <output-file>
-            Filename for writing the reconstructed surface to disk (default: "{original_filename}_surface.vtk")

-        --cube-size <cube-size>
-            The cube edge length used for marching cubes in multiplies of the particle radius, corresponds to the cell
-            size of the implicit background grid
+Numerical reconstruction parameters:
+      --particle-radius <PARTICLE_RADIUS>
-        --particle-radius <particle-radius>                          The particle radius of the input data
+          The particle radius of the input data
+      --rest-density <REST_DENSITY>
-        --rest-density <rest-density>                                The rest density of the fluid [default: 1000.0]
+          The rest density of the fluid [default: 1000.0]
-        --smoothing-length <smoothing-length>
+      --smoothing-length <SMOOTHING_LENGTH>
-            The smoothing length radius used for the SPH kernel, the kernel compact support radius will be twice the
+          The smoothing length radius used for the SPH kernel, the kernel compact support radius will be twice the smoothing length (in multiplies of the particle radius)
+      --cube-size <CUBE_SIZE>
-            smoothing length (in multiplies of the particle radius)
+          The cube edge length used for marching cubes in multiplies of the particle radius, corresponds to the cell size of the implicit background grid
-        --surface-threshold <surface-threshold>
+      --surface-threshold <SURFACE_THRESHOLD>
-            The iso-surface threshold for the density, i.e. the normalized value of the reconstructed density level that
-            indicates the fluid surface (in multiplies of the rest density) [default: 0.6]
+          The iso-surface threshold for the density, i.e. the normalized value of the reconstructed density level that indicates the fluid surface (in multiplies of the rest density) [default: 0.6]
-        --domain-max <domain-max> <domain-max> <domain-max>
+      --domain-min <X_MIN> <Y_MIN> <Z_MIN>
-            Upper corner of the domain where surface reconstruction should be performed, format:domain-
-            max=x_max;y_max;z_max (requires domain-min to be specified)
+          Lower corner of the domain where surface reconstruction should be performed (requires domain-max to be specified)
-        --domain-min <domain-min> <domain-min> <domain-min>
+      --domain-max <X_MIN> <Y_MIN> <Z_MIN>
-            Lower corner of the domain where surface reconstruction should be performed, format: domain-
-            min=x_min;y_min;z_min (requires domain-max to be specified)
+          Upper corner of the domain where surface reconstruction should be performed (requires domain-min to be specified)

-    -d, --double-precision=<double-precision>
+Advanced parameters:
-            Whether to enable the use of double precision for all computations [default: off]  [possible values: on,
+  -d, --double-precision=<off|on>  Whether to enable the use of double precision for all computations [default: off] [possible values: off, on]
+      --mt-files=<off|on>          Flag to enable multi-threading to process multiple input files in parallel [default: off] [possible values: off, on]
+      --mt-particles=<off|on>      Flag to enable multi-threading for a single input file by processing chunks of particles in parallel [default: on] [possible values: off, on]
+  -n, --num-threads <NUM_THREADS>  Set the number of threads for the worker thread pool

+Octree (domain decomposition) parameters:
+      --octree-decomposition=<off|on>
+          Whether to enable spatial decomposition using an octree (faster) instead of a global approach [default: on] [possible values: off, on]
+      --octree-stitch-subdomains=<off|on>
+          Whether to enable stitching of the disconnected local meshes resulting from the reconstruction when spatial decomposition is enabled (slower, but without stitching meshes will not be closed) [default: on] [possible values: off, on]
+      --octree-max-particles <OCTREE_MAX_PARTICLES>
+          The maximum number of particles for leaf nodes of the octree, default is to compute it based on the number of threads and particles
+      --octree-ghost-margin-factor <OCTREE_GHOST_MARGIN_FACTOR>
+          Safety factor applied to the kernel compact support radius when it's used as a margin to collect ghost particles in the leaf nodes when performing the spatial decomposition
+      --octree-global-density=<off|on>
+          Whether to compute particle densities in a global step before domain decomposition (slower) [default: off] [possible values: off, on]
+      --octree-sync-local-density=<off|on>
+          Whether to compute particle densities per subdomain but synchronize densities for ghost-particles (faster, recommended).
+Note: if both this and global particle density computation is disabled the ghost particle margin has to be increased to at least 2.0 to compute correct density values for ghost particles [default: on] [possible values: off, on]

+Interpolation:
+      --normals=<off|on>
+          Whether to compute surface normals at the mesh vertices and write them to the output file [default: off] [possible values: off, on]
+      --sph-normals=<off|on>
+          Whether to compute the normals using SPH interpolation (smoother and more true to actual fluid surface, but slower) instead of just using area weighted triangle normals [default: on] [possible values: off, on]
+      --interpolate-attributes <INTERPOLATE_ATTRIBUTES>
+          List of point attribute field names from the input file that should be interpolated to the reconstructed surface.
+Currently this is only supported for VTK and VTU input files

+Debug options:
+      --output-dm-points <OUTPUT_DM_POINTS>
           Optional filename for writing the point cloud representation of the intermediate density map to disk
+      --output-dm-grid <OUTPUT_DM_GRID>
+          Optional filename for writing the grid representation of the intermediate density map to disk

-        --output-octree <output-octree>
+      --output-octree <OUTPUT_OCTREE>
           Optional filename for writing the octree used to partition the particles to disk

-        --interpolate-attributes <interpolate-attributes>...
-            List of point attribute field names from the input file that should be interpolated to the reconstructed
-            surface.
-Currently this is only supported for VTK input files
-        --normals=<normals>
-            Whether to compute surface normals at the mesh vertices and write them to the output file [default: off]
-            [possible values: on, off]
-        --sph-normals=<sph-normals>
-            Whether to compute the normals using SPH interpolation (smoother and more true to actual fluid surface, but
-            slower) instead of just using area weighted triangle normals [default: on]  [possible values: on, off]
-        --check-mesh=<check-mesh>
+      --check-mesh=<off|on>
-            Whether to check the final mesh for topological problems such as holes (note that when stitching is disabled
-            this will lead to a lot of reported problems) [default: off]  [possible values: on, off]
+          Whether to check the final mesh for topological problems such as holes (note that when stitching is disabled this will lead to a lot of reported problems) [default: off] [possible values: off, on]
 ```

 ### The `convert` subcommand

 Allows conversion between particle file formats and between mesh file formats.
 For particles `VTK, BGEO, PLY, XYZ, JSON -> VTK` is supported.
 For meshes only `VTK, PLY -> VTK, OBJ` is supported.

 ```
-splashsurf-convert 0.9.0
-Convert particle or mesh files between different file formats
+splashsurf-convert (v0.9.0) - Convert particle or mesh files between different file formats

-USAGE:
-    splashsurf convert [FLAGS] [OPTIONS] -o <output-file>
+Usage: splashsurf.exe convert [OPTIONS] -o <OUTPUT_FILE>

-FLAGS:
-    -h, --help         Prints help information
-        --overwrite    Whether to overwrite existing files without asking
-    -V, --version      Prints version information

-OPTIONS:
-        --domain-max <domain-max> <domain-max> <domain-max>
-            Lower corner of the domain of particles to keep, format:domain-max="x_max;y_max;z_max" (requires domain-min
-            to be specified)
-        --domain-min <domain-min> <domain-min> <domain-min>
-            Lower corner of the domain of particles to keep, format: domain-min="x_min;y_min;z_min" (requires domain-max
-            to be specified)
+Options:
+      --particles <INPUT_PARTICLES>
+          Path to the input file with particles to read (supported formats: .vtk, .vtu, .bgeo, .ply, .xyz, .json)
-        --mesh <input-mesh>
+      --mesh <INPUT_MESH>
           Path to the input file with a surface to read (supported formats: .vtk, .ply)

-        --particles <input-particles>
-            Path to the input file with particles to read (supported formats: .vtk, .bgeo, .ply, .xyz, .json)

-    -o <output-file>
+  -o <OUTPUT_FILE>
-            Path to the output file (supported formats for particles: .vtk, for meshes: .obj, .vtk)
+          Path to the output file (supported formats for particles: .vtk, .bgeo, .json, for meshes: .obj, .vtk)
+      --overwrite
+          Whether to overwrite existing files without asking
+      --domain-min <X_MIN> <Y_MIN> <Z_MIN>
+          Lower corner of the domain of particles to keep (requires domain-max to be specified)
+      --domain-max <X_MIN> <Y_MIN> <Z_MIN>
+          Lower corner of the domain of particles to keep (requires domain-min to be specified)
+  -h, --help
+          Print help
+  -V, --version
+          Print version
 ```

 # License

 For license information of this project, see the LICENSE file.
 The splashsurf logo is based on two graphics ([1](https://www.svgrepo.com/svg/295647/wave), [2](https://www.svgrepo.com/svg/295652/surfboard-surfboard)) published on SVG Repo under a CC0 ("No Rights Reserved") license.
 The dragon model shown in the images on this page are part of the ["Stanford 3D Scanning Repository"](https://graphics.stanford.edu/data/3Dscanrep/).